Phylliida/verus-bigint/README.md

 ```

 Notes:
+- Operators are implemented only for borrowed operands (`&lhs op &rhs`).
+- Owned forms like `lhs + rhs` are intentionally unsupported to prevent accidental moves.
 - `-` uses the witness subtraction semantics: it floors at zero (`a - b == 0` when `a <= b`).
 - `/` and `%` use existing witness semantics for divisor zero (`a / 0 == 0`, `a % 0 == 0`).